Quantum Trajectory Analysis of the Two-Mode Three-Level Atom Microlaser: Theory

-In the rest of this section we are going to concentrate on the correlation function at the trapping states defined by the condition \(g\tau _{{\mathop{\rm int}} } \sqrt {n + 1 + m + 1} = k\pi\) for a certain (n+m).
-At these states, the probability to find numbers of photons larger than (n+m) will be identically zero since the probability for each atom to emit its photon while interacting with the cavity field is proportional to \(sin^2 \left[ {g\tau _{{\mathop{\rm int}} } \sqrt {n + 1 + m + 1} } \right]\) .
-A trapping state is characterized by a sharp dip- called resonance- in the mean number of photons inside the microlaser cavity plotted versus the pumping parameter \(g\tau _{{\mathop{\rm int}} }\) .
-In Fig. \ref{G21} we show \(g^{(2)} (\tau )\) calculated for the one, three and four photon trapping states and compared with the numerical calculation by the Quantum Trajectory Method.
-Severe anti-bunching is noticed for the one-photon trapping state.
+The rest of this section focusses on the correlation function at the trapping states defined by the condition \(g\tau _{{\mathop{\rm int}} } \sqrt {n + 1 + m + 1} = k\pi\) for a certain (n+m).
+At these states, the probability of finding numbers of photons larger than (n+m) will be identically zero since the probability for each atom to emit a photon while interacting with a cavity field having m and n photons in the first and second mode, respectively, is proportional to \(\sin^2 \left[ {g\tau _{{\mathop{\rm int}} } \sqrt {n + 1 + m + 1} } \right]\).
+Fig. \ref{G21} shows \(g^{(2)} (\tau )\) calculated for the one, three, and four photon trapping states, compared with the numerical calculation by the quantum trajectory method.
+Severe anti-bunching characterized by \(g^{(2)} (\tau ) > g^{(2)} (0) \) is noticed for the one-photon trapping state.

-We can understand the anti-bunching behavior of the one photon trapping state in terms of the necessary time needed between detecting a photon out from the cavity and re-pumping the cavity by an excited atom that deposits another photon inside.
+The anti-bunching behavior of the one photon trapping state can be understood in terms of the necessary time required between detecting a photon outside the cavity and re-pumping the cavity by an excited atom that deposits another photon inside it.
 This dead time between detecting a photon and re-pumping the cavity is responsible for the photons anti-bunching.
 This situation is very similar to the anti-bunching of the fluorescence radiation emitted by a single atom where a dead time is unavoidable between the emission of a photon and re-exciting the atom.
-We know from the theory of resonance fluorescence of a single atom that the expression of the second order correlation \(g^{(2)} (\tau )\) of the radiation scattered by a two-level atom driven by arbitrary field is given by \cite{Car,scully}
+According to the theory of resonance fluorescence of a single atom, the expression of the second-order correlation \(g^{(2)} (\tau )\) of the radiation scattered by a two-level atom driven by a continuous laser field is given by \cite{Car,scully}

-where $\Gamma$ is the spectral linewidth of the atom, or alternatively its spontaneous decay rate and $\mu$ is defined in terms of $\Gamma$ and the Rabi frequency \(\Omega _R \) by \(\mu = \sqrt {\Omega _R ^2 - \frac{{\Gamma ^2 }}{{16}}} \)
+where $\Gamma$ is the spectral linewidth of the atom, or alternatively, its spontaneous decay rate and $\mu$ is defined in terms of $\Gamma$ and the Rabi frequency \(\Omega _R \) by \(\mu = \sqrt {\Omega _R ^2 - \frac{{\Gamma ^2 }}{{16}}}\).